-Suggested interview questions for candidates:
+Suggested interview questions for relevant candidates:

-- Given War Child Canada's mandate of child safeguarding, please describe how you would foster this in our work. - Why is a child safeguarding policy important and how do you think it relates to the position you are applying for? - When might it be appropriate and inappropriate to be alone with a child? - What sort of things might make a photograph of a child unfit for publication?
+- Given War Child Canada's mandate of child safeguarding, please describe how you this relates to this position and how you would foster this in our work. - Why is a child safeguarding policy important and how do you think it relates to the position you are applying for? - When might it be appropriate and inappropriate to be alone with a child?